 In England and Wales, if an Estate is worth more than £325,000 when a person dies, then they typically have to pay Inheritance Tax.
 Currently, the Inheritance Tax rate is 40% on anything above the threshold.
 If a person leaves more than 10% of the estate’s value to charity, then the rate may reduce to 36%.

 The grant of representation will not usually be issued until the inheritance tax (IHT) has been paid to HMRC.
 This can potentially cause a delay in the administration of the estate.

 You usually have to pay 10% of the tax due on the value of property and shares plus all of the tax due in respect of the rest of the estate.
 This tax payment should be made within six months of death.
 The additional tax is payable in yearly instalments over a ten-year period, or as soon as they are sold.
 Interest will start to accrue on any outstanding inheritance tax after six months from the date of death.

 Due to the rise in house prices in 2020-2021, it may mean that more will pay Inheritance Tax.

 How We Can Help

-Here at The Inheritance Experts we work with solicitors who deal with all manner of inheritance cases.
-This includes cases involving Will writing, updating, and assets.
-Contact us today by filling in our contact form, or by calling us on to speak to one of our friendly knowledgeable advisors.
+Here at The Inheritance Experts we work with solicitors who have years of experience dealing with inheritance claims.
+This includes inheritance tax matters.
+Contact us today by filling in our contact form.
+Or call us on 01614138763 to speak to one of our friendly knowledgeable advisors.